1. Stop Agreeing to Things You Haven't Read High Priority

 We need to advocate for AI conversation data to be treated as highly protected personal data.
 The current standard, where years of intimate conversations are downloadable as a JSON file, isn't adequate.
 This data should be encrypted, access-restricted, and subject to the same protections as medical records.

 Because the answer isn't to avoid AI.
 The answer is to use it with your eyes open.
 AI is powerful.
 It augments your thinking, accelerates your work, and opens doors that didn't exist two years ago.
-But power without awareness is how you get exploited.
+But power without awareness is how you lose control of it.

-Cars are dangerous.
-We still drive them, but we wear seatbelts, obey traffic laws, and buy insurance.
+Cars are powerful.
+We still drive them, and we wear seatbelts, follow traffic laws, and carry insurance.
 AI is the same.
 Use it.
 Benefit from it.
-But know the risks, take precautions, and demand that the companies building these tools protect you better than they currently do.
+But know the risks, take precautions, and hold the companies building these tools to a higher standard.

 Biometrics (fingerprint, face, voice) are great for convenience and for preventing unauthorized access to your devices.
 But there's a paradox: using biometrics to protect your accounts means giving a company your biometric data.
 And once they've it, you can't change it the way you change a password.